top of page

 Brave New World

-These Virtual Worlds Productions (VWP) can be experienced in 2D or in the immersive space of virtual reality (VR) when equipped of VR Head Mounted Display (HMD) as videos, sound-spaces, 180 and 360 °C, VR Looking Glass Holographic Display LKGP Quilt Camera pictures, as well as within the physical space of the exhibition in the form of physical drawings, photos and sculptures.
-Thus, virtual, and physical worlds can coexist simultaneously.
+These Virtual Worlds Productions (VWP) can be experienced in 2D or in the immersive space of virtual reality (VR) through a Head Mounted Display (HMD), as videos, sound-spaces, 180° and 360° formats, and VR Looking Glass Holographic Display (LKG / Quilt Camera) images.
+They are also presented within the physical exhibition space in the form of drawings and photographs.
+Thus, virtual and physical worlds are presented as coexisting and interdependent manifestations of the same work.

-Consequently, the drawings are involving time as a material as their perceptions are depending on the various conditions of the natural daylight intensities as well as the side from which they are observed (recto-verso).
+Consequently, the drawings involve time as a material, as their perception depends on the varying conditions of natural daylight intensity as well as the side from which they are observed (recto-verso).

-Animal parchment usually used for Jewish liturgical and ritual documents here used as material for the drawings serie "Brave New World",
+Animal parchment usually used for Jewish liturgical here used as material for the drawings serie "Brave New World",

 Music from mixed samples: Philip Glass - Musicbox - Wiener Glass Harmonika Duo; Thomas Bloch - Music For Glass Harmonica.